 The Role of Context in Choosing Opposites

-How to Recognize the Opposite in Sentences
+How to Identify Contraries in Sentences

-- “The handmaid served faithfully.” → The mistress ruled fiercely.
+“The handmaid served faithfully.” → The mistress ruled fiercely.

 Enhanced Comparison Table